TrixxieMDeAsis/plPinkProject/README.md

       - Pick the odd one
   - Some questions will have a hint provided
   - The score will be displayed after playing the quiz

+  # IPO CHART
+  input:
+    -answer all the question in the quiz by the user (5 categories : 120 questions)
+  process:
+    -user will only answer based on the choices provided in the quiz -record score in each category
+    -sum all the score in every category
+  output:
+    -the answers will be displayed after answering the category -total scores will be displayed